Meltwater Entrepreneurial School of Technology: History

+In August 2019, MEST invested $1.1 million in seed capital across 11 tech startups selected from its annual cohort, expanding incubator activities in Nigeria, Kenya, South Africa, and Ghana.

+To expand software literacy across West Africa, MEST partnered with the Mastercard Foundation to launch the "Pre-MEST" program, delivering foundational digital skills and entrepreneurship training for early-stage founders in Ghana.

 Organisation and People

 MEST Africa is the non-profit arm of Meltwater, a Norwegian software as a service (SaaS) solution and the leading online media monitoring company headquartered in San Francisco, California.
 The founder of Meltwater, Jorn Lyseggen, founded MEST Africa through the Meltwater Foundation, the non-profit arm of the company.

 Program and Initiatives

 Core Training Program

 MEST sponsors aspiring African entrepreneurs to complete a 12-month program focused on software development, business fundamentals, and entrepreneurship.
 Graduates, business executives and entrepreneurs from Ghana, Nigeria, Kenya, South Africa and other African countries, are selected each year to receive comprehensive training in computer programming, product management, finance, marketing, sales, business leadership, and other skills required to build a successful technology business on the continent.
 Upon completing the training program, the best business ideas are provided seed funding and incubated as MEST portfolio companies.

 Partner Programs

 Besides, its core training 12-month program, MEST Africa has also announced the rollout of specialized training programs for specific demographics and businesses in partnership with organizations such as Mastercard Foundation, GIZ, UNICEF, Catalyst Fund.